 As the use of mobile technology is increasing, why not offer students the possibility to study anytime, anyplace and at their own convenience through their mobile devices?
 I get my students started with small, realistic homework activities.
 I request that my students spend just five or ten minutes a day on English.
 I introduce them to some of the amazing apps available and encourage them to learn in a mobile way.
 And it works.

 Five free apps for learning English on the go

 There are hundreds of mobile phone apps available and it's possible to find free options suited to students on a budget.
 Here are my top five free apps that students can use for extra practice:

 British Council apps offer a huge choice for smart phones.
 You can look at the options on their webpage and download the apps on Google Play, Apple's App Store or using a QR code.
 I particularly like 'Johnny Grammar's Word Challenge' - it's a fun way to improve grammar.

 Duolingo is a wonderful app that has just won the 'Best education start-up award'.
 It's designed like a game and is pretty addictive.
 It's free, contains no adverts and is very effective.

 Two min English is free, has no adverts and contains more than two hundred two-minute video lessons on a variety of topics e.g., social English, business English, travel English, common mistakes in English, idioms and phrases.

-Real English offers a variety of apps at different levels: Business and conversation apps at beginner, intermediate and advanced levels.
-The apps are free, but they do contain adverts.
+Real English offers a variety of apps at different levels – business and conversation apps at beginner, intermediate, and advanced levels.
+The apps are free, but they contain adverts.
 Each app contains 20 lessons that focus on specific grammar/vocabulary areas.
 Each lesson is made up of five parts.